ale627/ale627.github.io/important.md

 There are different types of goals.
 - Physical feats
 - Social connections
-- Money accumulation
+- Capital accumulation
-- Things to own
+- Items
-- Things to do
+- Experiences

 Once you have defined and prioritized your goals, you can build a gameplan.

-Warren Buffett 25-5 rule has you list your 25 (career) goals, then circle the top 5 and disregard the bottom 20 thereafter.
+Warren Buffett 25-5 rule has you list your 25 goals, then circle the top 5 and disregard the bottom 20 thereafter.
 With this handful of goals, you can construct 1, 3, 5, and 10 year plans with action items relating your current situation to your desired situation.

 This framework allows clarity of thought.
 With action items in mind, your subconscious can:
 - Spend time wrestling with these goals to arrive at novel solutions (the AHA! moment in the shower)